More Information about Patterdale Terriers

 (Things ya oughta know that would otherwise take a long time to learn.)

 Do yourself a favor and check out this whole page, taking note of all the information available here.

 We've added some information on various subjects that seem to constantly be in doubt.

 Questions about these things seem to resurface regularly.
 We try to help by showing it all.

-Be sure to check out the essays on various Patterdale subjects too, (in PFD format.)
+Be sure to check out all the essays on various Patterdale subjects, (in PFD format.)

 This link [just below] will take you to a site for dog breed info.
 It should open on the Patterdale Terrier page.